yashkher-123/sage/README.md

 ## Capabilities
 - Model-agnostic sensitivity analysis: works with any model via a user-supplied prediction function + background dataset
 - Weighted secant slope regression: perturbs each continuous feature within a local window around the instance, computes secant slopes, and fits a gaussian-weighted linear regression to estimate sensitivity at the exact instance value
-- Relative sensitivity mode: optionally scales sensitivities by each feature's standard deviation to produce a change in prediction per one standard deviation metric, making feature sensitivities directly comparable
 - Selective feature analysis: user can supply features to ignore or include in sensitivity analysis, SAGE automatically filters out non-numeric features
 - Sensitivity visualization:  horizontal bar chart showing signed sensitivities per feature, sorted by magnitude, with positive/negative coloring